adamantii/hold-it-lol/README.md

 ### Known Issues

-Known bug warnings (as of v0.5 beta):
+Known bug warnings (as of v0.6 beta):

 - Due to the way the extension loads, many UI elements break if you begin spectating a court and then join the court in the same tab; reload and join without spectating to resolve.
+- "No talking" toggle button doesn't work.
+You can still use the [##nt] custom tag to disable talking for a frame.